Blue Sapphire photos for close comparison

 What blue should look like

 Blue sapphire can range from light blue to deep royal blue.
-Many buyers want strong saturation, but the stone should not become so dark that it loses life in normal indoor light.
+Many people want strong saturation, but the stone should not become so dark that it loses life in normal indoor light.

 A lively blue sapphire has color and brightness working together.
 If a stone looks attractive only under perfect lighting, ask for more photos or video before deciding.